lateagain/ploppy/README.md

 * PING

 No arguments, just used to periodically verify that a network connection is up.
 If it fails then an ICANTSEE should be sent to each immediate peer.

+### File change notification

+* LIST

+No extra data, so is formatted as 'LIST 0' to signify that the data segment of the command is empty.
+Will result in a slew of IHAVEs.

+* IHAVE

+  {
+    "type": "file", # or directory
+    "mode": [number from 0 to 7],
+    # the following for files only
+    "blocksize": [typically 1024]
+    "blocks: [
+      "hash1",
+      "hash2",
+      ...
+    ]
+  }

+Note that the mode is only from 0 to 7 - we're only interested in the owner's permissions, because groups and other users don't translate well between machines, and this is intended to be run as a non-root user.

+* IMOVED

+  {
+    "oldpath": "foo/bar/baz",
+    "newpath": "barf/quux"
+  }

+* IDELETED

+  { "oldpath": "foo/bar/baz" }

+### Block retrieval

+* IWANT

+  [ "hash1", "hash2", ... ]

+This will result in a series of HEREISes

+* HEREIS

+  { "block": "lots of data" }